-A. Beginning in January 2011, AHLA members now receive the Journal of Health & Life Sciences Law (www.healthlawyersjournal.com), providing critical practical information that will help advise your clients in the ever-changing world of health and life sciences law.
+A. All members receive the Journal of Health & Life Sciences Law (www.healthlawyersjournal.com), providing critical practical information that will help advise your clients in the ever-changing world of health and life sciences law.
 The Journal is an online publication with an interactive format, which allows users to click through citations, do keyword searches, and view the Journal on mobile devices.

 Q. What are Practice Groups?

 A. Practice Groups are composed of AHLA members who share a similar work setting or interest in specific areas of health law.
 Practice Group members also share a desire to increase their level of expertise in and knowledge of health law issues, grow professionally, gain valuable leadership experience, and network with other health lawyers from across the country.
 There is a nominal fee to join a Practice Group.
 Members enrolling in at least four Practice Groups also have the option to gain electronic access to the remaining Practice Groups for an additional fee.

 AHLA has 16 Practice Groups that produce timely updates and resources, such as email alerts, Member Briefings, newsletters, and toolkits, and educational teleconferences, webinars, podcasts, and in-person luncheon meetings.
 Enrollment is open to all AHLA members.

 To access detailed information on teleconferences, newsletters, member briefings, executive summaries, AHLA Connections feature articles, tutorials, and to view the hundreds of volunteers that made all of these publications and activities possible, please visit www.healthlawyers.org/PG/Volunteers

 Need more reasons to join?
 Access samples of the vast range of benefits that Practice Groups provide at www.healthlawyers.org/PG/Benefits